viktorpantushev/Multivariate-Relevance-Vector-Machines-for-Tracking/README.md

 Current Problems:
-1. How should I embed the hierarchy?
+1. How should I create the hierarchy?